 This drive-through light show in Manitowoc’s Lincoln Park features more than 70 wild animal light displays (fitting, since Lincoln Park is also the home of Manitowoc’s zoo).
 Admission is a suggested $5 donation per car, with proceeds being used for improvements at the Lincoln Park Zoo.

-Lights of the Northwoods blankets Hodag Park in Rhinelander with colorful lights.
-The event takes place Dec.
-13-15 and 20-22 and throughout the celebration, Santa will be on hand and available for photos.
-The displays are open from 5-9pm, and there will be a driving route as well as a walking path.
-See a map of the route here.
+Lights of the Northwoods blankets Hodag Park in Rhinelander (the home of the Hodag, natch) with colorful lights.
+Throughout the celebration, Santa is on hand for your holiday photos.
+Lights of the Northwoods is open from 5-9pm, and there’s a driving route as well as a walking path.

 While twin Kodiak bears Munsey and Boda are usually the star attractions at Marshfield’s Wildwood Park & Zoo, during the holidays they take second billing to one of the state’s premier light shows.
 Rotary Winter Wonderland is an ocean of twinkling lights, with dozens of displays and more than 2 million lights.
 You can experience the lights with a driving tour, but for the full experience, take time to walk through the park and marvel at the displays.
 The event runs from 5 to 9pm daily from the day after Thanksgiving through New Year’s Eve.